Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/emily-works/LOTR/project-description.md

 - Which book has the lowest number of words spoken?

-Please visualize the distribution of the total number of words across the three volumes, using a pie chart similar to this:
+Please visualize the distribution of the total number of words across the three volumes, using a donut chart similar to this:

 ![](TotalNumber.png)